anirban-oss/computer-science-memories/README.md

 # computer-science-memories
 Nov 24 2022 - I got kaggleX mentee grant!!!
-Next goal - Get a ML job
+Next goal - Get a ML job / OpenAI residency

 > _Look at a stone cutter hammering away at his rock,
 perhaps a hundred times without as much as a crack showing in it.